Minneapolis protesters vent their outrage after an ICE officer kills a woman

 In a scene that hearkened back to crackdowns in Los Angeles and Chicago, people chanted “ICE out of Minnesota” and blew whistles that have become ubiquitous during the operations.

-Gov. Tim Walz said he was prepared to deploy the National Guard if necessary.
+Walz said Wednesday that he was prepared to deploy the National Guard if necessary.
 He expressed outrage over the shooting but called on people to keep protests peaceful.

-“They want a show,” Walz said.
+“They want a show,” Walz said of the Trump administration.
 “We can’t give it to them.”

-There were calls on social media to prosecute the officer who shot Macklin Good.

-Commissioner Bob Jacobson of the Minnesota Department of Public Safety said state authorities would investigate the shooting with federal authorities.

-Associated Press reporters Steve Karnowski and Mark Vancleave, Ed White in Detroit, Valerie Gonzalez in Brownsville, Texas, Graham Lee Brewer in Norman, Oklahoma, Michael Biesecker In Washington, Jim Mustian in New York and Hallie Golden in Seattle contributed.
+Associated Press reporters Steve Karnowski, Giovanna Dell'Orto and Mark Vancleave in Minneapolis, Ed White in Detroit, Valerie Gonzalez in Brownsville, Texas, Graham Lee Brewer in Norman, Oklahoma, Michael Biesecker In Washington, Jim Mustian in New York and Hallie Golden in Seattle contributed.